-The Hudson River Watershed Project's objective is to provide state and federal trustees with the ability to integrate the large amount of existing point data on sediment chemistry, tissue chemistry, and sediment toxicity with maps that identify key habitats, potential restoration sites, and potential point sources (including stormwater).
-Maps showing the distribution of Brownfield sites, land uses, contaminant distributions, wetlands, and other information can help focus cooperative restoration planning and improve decision-making processes.
+The Newark Bay Watershed Project's objective is to provide state and federal trustees with the ability to integrate the large amount of existing point data on sediment chemistry, tissue chemistry, and sediment toxicity with maps that identify key habitats, potential restoration sites, and potential point sources (including combined sewer overflows).
+Maps will show the distribution of Brownfield and hazardous waste sites, land uses, contaminant distributions, wetlands, mudflats, and other information relevant to project objectives.

 Analytical tools such as database queries and import/export scripts developed for one project can be applied to all projects because of the common database and GIS project structure.
 Query Manager can be used to select and export data to any program that supports standard spreadsheet, database, or tab-delimited text files.
-Scripts have been developed for seamless import of data from Query Manager to ArcView® GIS to enhance and simplify further data analysis and presentation.
+Scripts have been developed for seamless import of data from Query Manager to ArcView[®] GIS to enhance and simplify further data analysis and presentation.

-The Watershed Projects run on standard desktop Microsoft Windows®-based personal computers.
-The database and mapping application, Query Manager is an easy-to-use, interactive system that allows you to query the database and rapidly display the results on a map in MARPLOT® or deliver the data in the appropriate form to the watershed ArcView GIS project.
-In addition, both standard and customized base maps are developed in ArcView to support all Watershed Projects.
+The Watershed Projects run on standard desktop Macintosh[TM] and Microsoft Windows[®] based personal computers.
+The database and mapping application, Query Manager is an easy-to-use, interactive system that allows you to query the database and rapidly display the results on a map in MARPLOT[TM] or deliver the data in the appropriate form to the watershed ArcView GIS project.
+In addition, both standard and customized basemaps are developed in ArcView to support all Watershed Projects.
 Standard layers include wetlands, Superfund sites, and regulated industrial facilities and NOAA digital navigation charts.
 Custom imagery and other spatial data layers also are routinely used with data from the Query Manager database.

 ARD's Watershed Projects are proving useful throughout the Superfund remedial decision-making process, from identifying locations for the collection of additional samples to providing the historical context for interpreting data, to identifying areas for restoration.
-This versatile tool improves NOAA's ability to protect and restore the biodiversity of watersheds that contribute to healthy coastal habitats, and has the potential to help address other important environmental issues.
+This versatile tool improves NOAA's ability to protect and restore the biodiversity of watersheds that contribute to healthy coastal habitats.